 Now your partner can start massaging!
-Remember to use light movements on areas that are safe (Refer to our infographic above).
+Again, remember to use light movements on safe areas (Refer to our infographic above).

-The third step is to use a prenatal massage oil to help make the massage softer, gentler and more relaxing.
-Using massage oil makes the surface of the skin more slippery, allowing you to control pressure better.
+The third step is to use prenatal massage oil to help make the massage softer, gentler and more relaxing.
+In addition, using massage oil makes the skin’s surface more slippery, allowing you to control pressure better.
 Make sure to choose massage oils that are safe for pregnancy, as not all essential oils are safe for pregnant women.

 Benefits of getting a massage during pregnancy

 Here are some key benefits of prenatal massage that you might find interesting.

 - Smoother blood circulation.
 Massages help ensure a smooth supply of blood and nutrients to the fetus.
 By improving circulation, they can also reduce swelling.

 - Stabilised hormones.
 Again, this is a benefit of improved circulation.
 In addition, prenatal massages can help better prepare you for delivery.

 - Reduced blood pressure.
 By balancing your heart rate and blood pressure, prenatal massages can help ease your labour process.

 - Better mental wellbeing.
 Massages make the body feel more relaxed, which naturally stimulates oxytocin.
 As a result, you’ll start feeling happier, more alert and less stressed.